KunalSolanke/cabsharing-react/README.md

-   Match will be shown which are going to same lace and from same place at exact same date with time diff of +-3 hours .
+   Matched booking will be shown which are going to same place and from same place ,at exact same date with time diff of +-3 hours .
-   Facebbok Login is not in place as I faced issues while implementing it with rest framework.
+   Facebook Login is not in place, as I faced issues while implementing it with rest framework.